• Skip to primary navigation

 • 1 cup shredded sharp cheddar cheese (4-ounces)

-• 20 sheets phyllo dough defrosted (half a 1-pound package)
+• 20 sheets phyllo dough, defrosted (half a 1-pound package)

 • 5 tablespoons unsalted butter, melted

-• salt
+• kosher salt

 • pepper